 - country of origin

-If your cocoa is organic or fair-trade certified, the labels should list the name/code of the inspection body and certification number.
+In case your cocoa is organic or Fairtrade certified, the labels should contain the name/code of the inspection body and certification number.

 Figure 2: An example of labelling